Project Portfolio Management is the selection, prioritization, and Control of an organization’s projects and programs.

-Same way, to run a successful organization you need to invest in different projects as nobody can predict the success and failures accurately.
-Normally, big organizations have a variety of projects to meet the overall strategic goals of the organization.
+Same way, to run a successful organization, you need to invest in different projects as nobody can predict the success and failures accurately.
+Usually, big organizations have a variety of projects to meet the overall strategic goals of the organization.
 This is where PPM comes into the picture.

 You may be interested in Download Primavera P6